National Award: Special Educational Needs Coordination at Nottingham Trent University (NTU)

 - Achievement of this National Award is a legal requirement for all new SENCOs

-- Benefit from an experienced course leader with a reputation in special education and inclusion
+- Benefit from an experienced course tutor team with national and international reputations in special education and inclusion

 - Access all the University's resources and online workspace